 Born in Alabama in 1980, Channing Tatum first appeared in front of a camera professionally as a fashion model.
 He began acting in 2004 with an appearance on CSI: Miami, and went on to earn starring roles in films like G.I.
 Joe: The Rise of Cobra (2009) and 21 Jump Street (2012).
 Tatum has often paired with director Steven Soderbergh, who featured the chiseled actor in Magic Mike (2012).
 Tatum has also starred in the acclaimed drama Foxcatcher (2014) and provided voice work for animated fare like The Lego Movie (2014).

 Channing Tatum was born on April 26, 1980, in Cullman, Alabama, later moving to Wetumpka and then Mississippi when he was six years old.
 Tatum attended Gaither High School in Tampa, Florida, and transferred to Tampa Catholic High School after his sophomore year.
-Upon graduation, he was offered a football scholarship to Glenville State College in West Virginia but turned it down to pursue other interests.
+Upon graduation, he was offered a football scholarship to Glenville State College in West Virginia but dropped out soon after starting to pursue other interests.

 Movies and TV Shows

 Tatum was discovered on the streets of Miami and signed with a modeling agency, soon appearing in print ads for brands such as Nautica, Gap, American Eagle Outfitters and Abercrombie & Fitch.
 His first job in front of a motion picture camera came when he was cast as a dancer in Ricky Martin's "She Bangs" music video.
 Tatum also starred in a few television commercials for the likes of Pepsi and Mountain Dew.